natdarke/base-config/README.md

         git checkout feature/[feature-name]
         ```

-    2. Bump the service version, according to Semantic Versioning principles, and git commit the change `service/[service-name]/package.json` bump dependency version to be same as version in `service/[service-name]/node_modules_linked/[package-name]/package.json` e.g. `^1.1.0`
+    2. Bump the service version, according to Semantic Versioning principles, and git commit the change `~/[your dev directory name]/[app-name]/service/[service-name]/package.json` bump dependency version to be same as version in `~/[your dev directory name]/[app-name]/package/[package-name]/package.json` e.g. `^1.1.0`
     3. Push service feature branch and proceed as if this was a normal service feature development.
     4. When you are satisfied that this package has had enough testing, re-publish with the tag `latest`

 3. Use the new version of the service in the root app
-    1. Create a new fetaure branch from master
+    1. Create a new feature branch from master
+        ```
+        cd ~/[your dev directory name]/[app-name]/root
+        git fetch
+        git checkout master
+        git branch feature/[feature-name]
+        git checkout feature/[feature-name]
+        ```
-        - Root is, essentially, a config and doesn't need a full branching strategy like services and NPM packages
+        - It is fine to branch Root from master as it is, in essence, just some config code that rarely changes i.e. it isn't complicated and doesn't need a full branching strategy like services and NPM packages
-    2. In `docker-compose.test.yml` change the version of the
+    2. In `docker-compose.test.yml` change the image tag of the of the service or services you have changes e.g.
+        ```

+        ```